icopy-site/awesome-cn/docs/awesome/awesome-eslint.md

 ## Installation and Setup

-- [Lintier](https://github.com/josh-stillman/lintier) - CLI 在 TypeScript 项目中快速搭建 ESLint 和 Prettier 设置.
+- [Lintier](https://github.com/josh-stillman/lintier) - CLI to quickly scaffold an ESLint & Prettier setup in a TypeScript project.